PapaBadger/Simple_Chat/README.md

 05.05.24 : 15:21

 Installed composer into our project to allow us to host the server.
-To start the server you need to open xampp shell, move to this directory: xampp\htdocs\Simple_Chat\backend then execute: php businesslogic/websocketServer.php
+To start the server you need to open xampp shell, move to this directory: cd htdocs\Simple_Chat\backend then execute: php businesslogic/websocketServer.php

 and the server should start!